 Flexible cover options help you to tailor your policy to your needs.
 If adjusting your cover, please ensure that the revised cover suits your specific needs.

 Covering drivers under 25 can cost more and should be excluded from your policy if not required.
 But don’t worry - you’ll still be covered when your car is driven by professionals in the course of their work, like parking attendants and mechanics who are under 25.

 If you’re able to pay more in the event of an accident, you can save money on your Comprehensive Car Insurance premium by increasing your excess.

 Our Comprehensive policy gives you the ability to tailor your premium to your needs.
 This allows you the option to add windscreen cover, car hire or roadside assistance, and enables you to exclude the extras you don’t require.

 Standard underwriting criteria apply.
-Coles Supermarkets Australia Pty Ltd (Coles) is an authorised representative of the issuer, Insurance Australia Limited (ABN 11 000 016 722 AFSL 227681) and Guild Insurance Limited (ABN 55 004 538 863, AFSL 233791) and receives a commission for each policy sold and renewed.
+Coles Supermarkets Australia Pty Ltd (Coles) is an authorised representative of the issuer, Insurance Australia Limited (ABN 11 000 016 722) (AFSL 227681), part of Insurance Australia Group (IAG).
 Any advice provided is of a general nature only and does not take into consideration your objectives, financial situation or needs.
 Before acting on any advice you should consider its appropriateness.
-You should read the Product Disclosure Statement before deciding whether to acquire an insurance policy.
+You should read the Product Disclosure Statement and Target Market Determinations before deciding whether to acquire an insurance policy.

 Policy limitations, exclusions and conditions apply.
 For full terms and conditions, see the Product Disclosure Statement.